+The Black Sun period in the spring is shorter than in autumn.
 In general, the spring migration occurs from February to mid-April, and autumn migration begins in August and can last all the way to December.
-The largest black sun experiences will usually be in late March and early April and again in September and the beginning of October.
-In recent years there has still been impressive Black Sun around the1st of November in Ribe
+The largest black sun experiences will usually be in late March and early April and again in September and October.
+Mid-October will usually give you the most breathtaking experiences in autumn.
+In recent years there has still been impressive Black Sun around the1st of November in Ribe.

 Many evenings you can watch the starlings dance from the bird watchtower at Ribelund (around 1 km. from Danhostel Ribe).
-Take an evening stroll through the park of Ribelund and watch all the animals (deer, kangaroos, goats, horses, donkeys etc. From the watchtower you may then enjoy the beautiful view of Ribe Østerå and the marshes of Ribe.
+Take an evening stroll through the park of Ribelund and watch all the animals - deer, kangaroos, goats, horses, donkeys etc. From the watchtower you may then enjoy the beautiful view of Ribe Østerå and the marshes of Ribe.
 Enjoy the tranquillity and the sunset above Ribe Cathedral.
 Please don’t disturb the birds by photographing with flash, though.

 Other evenings the most magnificent sights have been near Tangeskoven or Kammerslusen.
 You may spend the day at the Wadden Sea with a visit to the Ribe Dyke and to the Wadden Sea island Mandø.

-Go birdwatching in the Wadden Sea National Park on bike.
+Explore Denmark by bike - experience the most famous natural spectacle in Denmark and go bird-watching in the Wadden Sea National Park on bike.
 You can rent it at the hostel

-Take a look of the photo of the sandpipers (right) giving a fantastic flying display and the geese too.
-With 10 to12 million migratory birds spring and autumn the Wadden Sea National Park, it is probably the top bird-watching location in Denmark
+Wadden Sea National Park Click the link and take a look of the photo of the sandpipers giving a fantastic flying display - and the geese too.
+With 10 to 12 million migratory birds spring and autumn in the Wadden Sea National Park, it is a top bird-watching location in Denmark

 Most birds are to be seen in the Wadden Sea National Park during migration in spring and autumn.
 But during winter it is also possible to see big flocks of geese and swans